Caro–Kann Defence: 1.e4 c6 2.d4...... gxf6

 History and Notable Players

 It arises from the Caro–Kann Defence: 1.e4 c6 2.d4...
 3.Nc3.
-Among the most prolific practitioners on the White side are Jon L Arnason (7 games), Heikki MJ Westerinen (7 games), Thomas Luther (7 games).
-On the Black side, notable exponents include Dragoljub M Ciric (26 games), David Bronstein (20 games), Peter Petran (20 games).
+Among the most prolific White practitioners are Jon L Arnason (7 games), Heikki MJ Westerinen (7 games), Thomas Luther (7 games).
+Black-side regulars include Dragoljub M Ciric (26 games), David Bronstein (20 games), Peter Petran (20 games).

 Practice on Chessiverse